WebAssembly/spec/spectec/test-prose/TEST.md

     1) Trap.
   c.
 Let c be $nbytes__1^-1(nt, $mem(z, 0).BYTES[(i + ao.OFFSET) : ($size(nt) / 8)]).
   d.
 Push the value (nt.CONST c) to the stack.
-5. If the type of nt_u1 is Inn, then:
+5. If nt_u1 is Inn, then:
   a.
 If loadop__u1? is defined, then:
     1) Let ?(loadop__0) be loadop__u1?.
     2) Let n _ sx be loadop__0.